 Cypress Magazines has been publishing specialty magazines since 1991, when its founder, Jack Crittenden, graduated from American University’s Washington College of Law.
-Crittenden founded the company in Fairfax, Virginia and distributed The National Jurist magazine at law schools between Virginia and Boston.
+Crittenden founded the company in Fairfax, Virginia and The National Jurist magazine for law schools in August 1991.

-During its first seven years, the magazine grew in readership and geographic reach until it was national.
+At first, The National Jurist was distributed in the Northeast.
+But over the next seven years, it grew in readership and geographic reach until it was national.

 In 1997, the company began publishing a version for prelaw students, named PreLaw Insider.
 The name was eventually changed to preLaw.